kdlovett/keith-website/about.md

 <link rel="stylesheet" type="text/css"  href="/keiths-site/css/main.css">

-Hello, I'm Keith, a computer science student from the Boston area currently at Boston University.
+Hello, I'm Keith.
+I happen to study computer science at Boston University.
+Within the field, there are three things which interest me most: data-driven decision making in urban environments, systems in general, and software as a creative medium for sharing our human experiences.

 Here you may find:

 * Some stuff I do.
 * Some stuff about computer science or math.
 * Some stuff I write.
-* Some stuff.
+* Some stuff!

-I occassionally do a [skit](https://www.youtube.com/channel/UCSbgGTrQ2VGdtRhb-fCvDtw).

 # About this Site